tomm3hgunn/Jayhawk-Go/README.md

 ## Getting Started

-Clone the GitHub repo and update the .env file.
+Clone the GitHub repo

 ```bash
 $ git clone https://github.com/tomm3hgunn/Jayhawk-Go.git
 ```
+Then create and modify the .env file according to the shared directions.

 Next, navigate to the app directory, install the requirements, perform any necessary migrations, and then run the local server.

 ```bash